Roger Shimomura: Education

 After graduating from Garfield High School, Shimomura began studying graphic design at the University of Washington, earning his BA in 1961.
 He was required to join the ROTC (Reserve Officers' Training Corps) program.
 Despite his severe distaste for the program, he did very well in his military studies.
 From 1962 to 64 he served as an artillery officer in the 1st Cavalry Division, stationed at Fort Lewis, Washington, and in Korea.

 After leaving the Army, Shimomura began working as a commercial artist and designer, including work on the Polynesian Pavilion at the New York World's Fair in 1964.
 He became frustrated with the limitations of the field.
 He began taking painting classes at the University of Washington, where, under the influence of the emerging Pop Art movement, he discovered the possibilities in combining fine art with his lifelong interest in pop culture.
-Transferring to Syracuse University in New York, where he experimented with filmmaking and performance art, he received his MFA in 1969.
-That same year he took a job teaching art at the University of Kansas in Lawrence, Kansas.
+Transferring to Syracuse University in New York, where he experimented with filmmaking and performance art, Shimomura received his MFA degree in 1969.
+That same year, he took a job teaching art at the University of Kansas in Lawrence, Kansas.
 He taught there for the next 35 years, until his retirement in 2004.